quadule/knobby/readme.md

 ### Untether music from your phone

 Bring music discovery into your living room with a device that’s meant to be shared and free from distracting apps or notifications.
-Show off your meticulously curated collection to people in your home, or pass it around at a party and put your guests in control.
+Show off your meticulously curated collection to anyone in your home, or pass it around at a party and put your guests in control.

 ### Pop your filter bubble